Vlad Rădescu: Acting career

 He was spotted by director Gheorghe Vitanidis while still in his freshman year.
 Vitanidis gave him the leading role of the title character in the biographical film Ciprian Porumbescu, which was a great success.
 In 1980 he played Comosicus in the historical epic Burebista.
 A few years later he played Avram Iancu, the main character in the films Munții în flăcări (Mountains on Fire) and La răscrucea marilor furtuni (The Crossings of Stormy Seas) (1980), this time directed by Mircea Moldovan.
 In foreign television productions, he has played the roles of Charlemagne in 1996, and Otto von Bismarck in 2007, 2008 and 2009.
 He has performed in many domestic and foreign film productions.
 Also present important roles in popular TV series and telenovelas.

 He founded the international theater festival "Întâlnirile Școlilor și Academiilor europene de teatru", which ran for four years, the first two in Targu Mures (1993, 1994) and the last two in Targoviste (1995, 1996).
 He was also the initiator - in 1998 - of the hit show "Suits" directed by Dan Puric, which highlighted over 100 theatrical costumes created by Irina Solomon and Dragos Buhagiar, winning more than 10 awards in various theaters in the capital and country.

 In early 2009, at the request of the leadership of the Ministry of Culture, he returned to the National Theatre in Târgu Mureș occupying the position of interim CEO until October 2010, when he was dismissed by Hunor Kelemen (Minister in office, then, President UDMR).
 He was restored to his post in March 2011, after a judicial decision which concluded that Kelemen had acted improperly.

-Rădescu has mounted alumni performances with a good many of his students, such as Octavian Strunilă, Diana Croitoru, Ștefania Dumitru, Florina Anghel, Adriana Bordeanu, Michael Bobonete, Michael Rait, Andreea Grama, Cornel Bulai) awards at film festivals: HOP Gala Festival Hyperion Improvisation Championship.
+Rădescu has organized alumni performances featuring several of his former students, including Octavian Strunilă, Diana Croitoru, Ștefania Dumitru, Florina Anghel, Adriana Bordeanu, Michael Bobonete, Michael Rait, Andreea Grama, Cornel Bulai) awards at film festivals: HOP Gala Festival Hyperion Improvisation Championship.